jackyzha0/jackyzha0.github.io/content/thoughts/art.md

 - sapling
 ---

-[Source](https://reboothq.substack.com/p/crypto-artists) and in discussion with Wendi
+[Source: An artist in Crypto by *Wendi Yan*](https://reboothq.substack.com/p/crypto-artists) and in discussion with Wendi

 What makes something “art” comes from its _intention_.
 How did the artist create the work?
 What is the personal experience or historical question their art responds to?
 Or did they seek to evoke certain emotions through their work?